 Section 2.
 Stewards shall be elected by a plurality of votes cast in the jurisdiction they represent.
-The number of stewards shall be one for every one hundred (100), or major portion thereof, members in good standing, where possible by hiring unit.
+The number of stewards shall be one for every twenty-five (25), or major portion thereof, employees in the bargaining unit, where possible by hiring unit.
 The apportionment of stewards shall take place simultaneously with the computation of membership that determines Campus representation to the Joint Council.
 The Joint Council will establish steward jurisdictions and will make efforts not to split hiring units between jurisdictions.
 Steward jurisdictions shall be posted on the Local Union website.

 Section 3.
 The Campus will elect a Head Steward for every three hundred (300), or major portion thereof, members in good standing, with a minimum of one and a maximum of the number of Head Stewards to which the campus would be entitled if all bargaining unit members were members in good standing.
 Head Stewards will serve as Joint Council representatives for the Campus.
 Each Campus will elect a Campus Chair who will serve as Head Steward for the first 300 members.
 Head stewards will coordinate other stewards.

 Section 4.
 The Campus Chair will be the first Joint Council representative for the Campus.
 In addition to the duties of a Head Steward, the Campus Chair shall have general administrative responsibility for the Campus, shall chair the Campus Membership Meetings and appoint someone to take minutes of the Campus Membership Meetings.

 Section 5.
 All Stewards must attend a Local Union grievance handling training session prior to being the sole representative on any grievance.